abdulsamad/frontend-fun/README.md

 Files use names like `index.html`, `styles_v2.css`, or `app-1.js`.
 Paths, spaces, and unsupported extensions are rejected.
 The editor autosaves locally through IndexedDB and restores the last valid project after reload.
 Remote projects use an anonymous Project ID; opening one replaces the files currently in the workbench.

 Terminal shortcuts include `Ctrl+L`/`clear`, `Enter`, and backspace.
-Supported file commands are anchored as `touch filename.html` and `rm filename.html`.
+New files can be created with `touch filename.css` or `touch filename.js`; HTML is kept as the single preview entry file.
+Existing files can be removed with `rm filename.html` (or another existing filename).
 The preview runs in a sandboxed iframe, so preview code cannot access the editor DOM or local storage.
 Runtime errors are shown above the preview.

 ## Architecture